How DNS works with Docker

 An Example Gitlab CI file for React Native Apps

 A bit of backstory when I first started developing React Native apps, I found there weren’t any good example of Gitlab CI files.
 So in this article, I will show you an example .gitlab-ci.yml file you can use with your React Native app.
 You can of course tweak and makes changes as required by your project.
-CI/CD Before we dive straight into the CI file itself, let’s do a quicker refresher on some basic concepts. ...
+CI/CD Before we dive straight into the CI file itself, let’s do a quicker refresher on some basic concepts.
+Feel free to skip this section if you are already familiar with CI/CD, Git and Gitlab CI. ...

 Using React Native with Firebase Cloud Functions and Gitlab CI